judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 #### MACsec session cannot be established under wrong MKA configuration
   If the CAK is mis-matched, the MACsec cannot be established.
+  Check the behaviour of interface state, If the interface status stays UP, how is control plane protocols notified eg: BGP, Or is it that the sessions will not come up ?

 #### Config reload done on DUT with macsec configuration
   The macsec sessions to come back up.